Justin01Wu/JavaFrame/springBoot/README.md

 + @AllArgsConstructor will automatically wire all instance variables without @Autowired when you have only one implementation
 + Spring bean must be marked as stereotype annotations: @Component or its children: @Repository, @Service, @Controller otherwise, it will complain
+    + @Component is a generic stereotype for any Spring-managed component.
+    + @Service annotates classes at the service layer.
+    + @Repository annotates classes at the persistence layer, which will act as a database repository.
+    + @Repository’s job is to catch persistence-specific exceptions and re-throw them as one of Spring’s unified unchecked exceptions.
-+ Spring used this order to initialize a bean:  constructor(can have parameter), setter, initiMethod(with @PostConstruct) By the way, @PostConstruct comes from JSR250
++ Spring used this order to initialize a bean:  constructor(can have parameter), setter, initMethod(with @PostConstruct) By the way, @PostConstruct comes from JSR250

+### Spring includes 7 different Bean scopes:

++ Singleton, this is default scope, it used as Stateless session management
++ Prototype, on Stateful session management
++ Request, web related
++ Session, web related
++ Global session, similar to the Session scope but it’s only applicable in the context of Portlet based web applications.
++ Application, very similar to the Singleton scope, different for each of the contexts
++ Websocket

 ### security
 When security is enabled, many inner URL is blocked, we need to set exceptions for those URL.